Reading the Song Charts

 • certain chords are not recognized, e.g., minMaj7, Δ, º, 6/9, +, 9-5, +7 etc.

-• chords with leading base notes are used on several pages, e.g., A/E, C/G, D/F# etc. The chords are all pushed to the right by one space with each chord.
+• several chords with leading base notes are used on one line, e.g., A/E, C/G, D/F# etc. The chords are all pushed to the right by one space with each chord.
 If there is only one chord like this per line, chords and lyrics still line up pretty well, but if there are several chords like this on a line, the following chords are thrown too far to the right and don't line up with the lyrics.
 This may be confusing for some some musicians.

 Wherever this occurs, the Free Transposition service is available